 - (i) Final project (50%) In the final project, you will conduct a complete financial statement analysis of a firm using the course framework, and provide an investment recommendation.
 You may work on this project alone, or in a team of two.
-The project is due on the last day of class: December 9, 2021.
+The project is due by the end of the day on August 23, 2024, three weeks after the end of the block week.
 I will give you additional information on this project partway through the course.
-It is a Type A or Type B assignment. - (i) Class participation (40%) Class participation is essential for a course such as Financial Statement Analysis and Valuation to ensure that one learns from the experiences of others and meaningfully contributes to the overall discussion.
-Grading for class participation will be based on factors such as quality of participation, interest, level of participation, and attendance.
+It is a Type A or Type B assignment. - (ii) Class participation (35%) Class participation is essential for a course such as Financial Statement Analysis and Valuation to ensure that one learns from the experiences of others and meaningfully contributes to the overall discussion.
+Grading for class participation will be based on factors such as quality of participation, interest, and level of participation.
 Everyone should come to class having read the materials assigned and prepared the cases.
-I may cold call in class, both at the beginning of the case discussion and during the class. - Students can score additional participation points by doing a short presentation at the beginning/end of a class regarding a topic covered in previous sessions that attracted recent coverage in the media (individually or in a team of two).
-To do so, I will distribute a list of articles right before the beginning of the semester and students can register to present.
-Presentations will be allocated on a first-come first-serve basis. - (ii) Assignments (10%) There will be six case submission assignments in the first half of the course.
-You need to mandatorily complete at least three assignments in total out of the six case submission assignments.
+I will cold call in class at the beginning of the case discussion absent volunteers. - (iii) Group presentation (5%) You will be assigned a short article before the block week.
+This article covers a recent news event in capital markets linked to one of the cases covered during the week.
+You need to prepare a 7-8 minute presentation focusing primarily on the accounting dimension of the case. - (iv) Assignments (10%) There will be two case submission assignments.
+They are due on the first day of class.
 You may work on these assignments alone, or in a team of two.
-The assignment are due before the class dedicated to the case has started.
-The case submission are Type A or Type B assignments.
+These are Type A or Type B assignments.